-Many medical schools are either in the midst of, have completed, or have implemented a change to their curriculum; in a recent survey, 80% of responding medical schools (133 of 166) reported curriculum change either planned, begun, or completed, according to the Curriculum SCOPE Survey 2022-2023.
+Many medical schools are either in the midst of, have completed, or have just implemented a change to their curriculum.
+You can see more details about curriculum changes at medical schools in this curriculum report.
 For schools with a traditional curriculum, as described on page 22, a typical structure might include the following (although this is not a complete list of courses and does not include clerkships):